Course - Current topics in Auditing - BMRR4055

 Upon completion of the course, students should be able to:

-- Understand audit concepts and legal requirements and standards for financial auditing and assurance of sustainability reporting
+- Understand the legal framework and professional standards governing financial auditing and the assurance of sustainability reporting.

-- Have knowledge of how cyber risks, IT and AI affects audit risk, audit quality and the performance of audits and assurance engagements
+- Have knowledge of applying artificial intelligence (AI) in audit and how cyber risks, information technology (IT) influence audit risk assessment, audit quality, and the execution of audit and assurance tasks.

 Competence and skills